-- Physical punishment or the threat of such - Invading the child or young person's personal space - Shouting, threatening, preaching or arguing - Verbal intimidation, ridicule or humiliation - Telling the child or young person to "calm down" - Pointing or shaking your finger - Trying to 'win' or have the last word - Interrupting e.g. "no, you listen to what I'm saying for a change..." - The withdrawal of communication with the child or young person

-- Taking it personally - Dismissing their feelings - The child or young person being deprived of food, water or access to changing facilities or toilets - The threat that the child or young person will be 'dropped' from the team or not selected to play in the next game.
-Unless they present a risk of serious harm to themselves or other involved in the game and in these circumstances the reasons for this decision should explained to the child or young person and their parents/ carers
+- Pointing or shaking your finger - Trying to 'win' or have the last word - Interrupting e.g. "no, you listen to what I'm saying for a change..." - The withdrawal of communication with the child or young person - The threat that the child or young person will be 'dropped' from the team or not selected to play in the next game.
+Unless they present a risk of serious harm to themselves or other involved in the game and in these circumstances the reasons for this decision should explained to the child or young person and their parents/carers